 If we were to open a book titled Parenting 101, I think you will agree that the main chapter would be focussed on the daily challenge of feeding our children healthy meals.
-The dining table can become a battlefield for even the calmest of families with the abundance of ‘junk’ food’ to compete with, which certainly doesn’t help our cause.
+The dining table can become a battlefield for even the calmest of families when there are the abundance and lure of ‘junk’ food’ to compete with, which certainly doesn’t help our cause.

-It’s here we often bring out the so-called ‘big guns’ in hope of enticing our kids to eat with relish whatever we dish up.
-It’s easy to unconsciously spit out ‘token phrases’ that were repeated in our youths, so what is the better alternative to aid with the mealtime fiasco?
-How can we redesign common mealtime phrases – that aren’t doing their intended job anyways?
+It’s here we often bring out the so-called ‘big guns’ in hope of enticing our child to eat with relish whatever we dish up.
+It’s easy to unconsciously spit out ‘token phrases’ that were repeated in our youth, but what may be a better alternative to aid with the nightly mealtime fiasco?

 1. The labeller